waynegraham/ivanhoe-light/readme.md

   $database = 'ivanhoe'; // or the database you created in phpMyAdmin
 ```

+<blockquote>You may have noticed I left off the ending `?>` for the PHP
+block in this file.
+This is on purpose as it helps prevent certain kinds
+of security vulnerabilities.</blockquote>

 If you refresh the web page now, you'll still now see anything.
 All
 we've done here is create a file that we can store the information about
 connecting to the database that we can use in the application.

-# Step 2: Some Code
+Now we
+can start building out the web page to start adding functionality.

+## Application Code

 The `index.php` file will contain all of the code for the application,
-but we need an initial HTML template to display.
-We'll use this as the
-basis of our application for now:
+including how the data if presented.
+To handle this presentation, we
+need some HTML.
+Open the `index.php` file and add the following:

 ```html
 <!DOCTYPE html>